LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

 ### Critical Sections

-- are one of the main synchronization primitives that Windows provides to user-mode applications on top of the kernel-based synchronization primitives.
+- are one of the main synchronization primitives that Windows provides to user-mode apps on top of the kernel-based synchronization primitives.
 - have one major advantage over their kernel counterparts, which is saving a **round-trip** to **kernel** mode in cases in which the lock is *non-contended*, which is typically **99%** of the time or more.
 - performs the locking logic using interlocked CPU operations.
 - in contended cases, the kernel must be called to put the thread in a wait state.